DVAR: Adversarial Multi-Agent Debate for Video Authenticity Detection: DVAR

 \section{DVAR}

 Figure~\ref{fig:method} illustrates the architecture of the proposed DVAR framework.
 DVAR formulates video authenticity detection as a structured process consisting of four stages.
 Given an input video, the framework first identifies anomalies from sampled frames, and then constructs competing generative and natural explanations through a debate procedure.
 Subsequently, these explanations are evaluated through an explanatory cost calculation and a final decision is made by aggregating the resulting signals.
 GenVideoKB provides auxiliary knowledge in the form of semantic-level descriptions of generative capability boundaries and failure modes.
-It is used to support evidence interpretation and cost estimation, but does not directly determine the final decision.
 We describe each component in detail below.